 VAT return needs to be filled quarterly for businesses that have below AED150 million turn over per annum VAT return needs to be filled monthly for businesses that have AED150 million or above turn over per annum The FTA can allot a different tax period according to its choice for a certain type of business.

 Not being able to file the VAT in a given time period is an offense and can lead to heavy penalties.

 Implications of VAT

 There are implications of VAT on individuals as the cost of living has increased depending on an individual’s lifestyle.

-This amount must be reported and paid to government regularly.
+This amount must be reported and paid to the government regularly.
 The reporting for the same is done in online mode.